Seq # 450060040

 Flight periods

-The adults fly in at least three generations per year, almost continuously from mid April till September.
+The adults fly in at least three generations a year almost continuously from mid-April till September.

 Observed on